William A. Devan was born in April 1846 (or 1848) in or near Hopwood, Fayette County, the son of John and Mary Ann (Minerd) Devan.

 Son Fred W. Devan (1912-2002) was born on Oct.
 23, 1912 in Hopwood.
 He married Mary Florence Geho ( ? - ? ) , daughter of William Carl Geho of Hopwood.
 The ceremony was held on Feb.
 10, 1939, with Rev. J.D.
 Stillwagon Jr. officiating from the home church, and they remained together for 63 years.
 They lived in the old Devan house in Hopwood and had three children -- William Mahlon Devan, Fred Devan and Karen Love.
 Sadly, son William died in infancy.
 Fred spent many years working for the Hankin-Paulson Construction Company.
 They also were members of the Grace Brethren Church of Uniontown.
 Fred passed away on Nov.
 19, 2002 at the age of 90.
 He was laid to rest in Sylvan Heights Cemetery, with his son in law, Pastor Kenneth Love, officiating at the funeral, assisted by Rev. Nicholas Philposian and Rev. Darrel Taylor.

 Son John William Devan (1915-1977) was born on or about Nov.
-30, 1915 in Hopwood.
+30, 1915 in Hopwood, Fayette County.
 He apparently was named for an uncle.
 At a young age John worked at the Sunoco gasoline filling station in Hopwood.
 He also served in World War II as a tech sergeant in the U.S. Army.
-He married Lillian Emmaline Rambo (1919-2003).
+He was united in the bonds of holy matrimony with Lillian Emmaline Rambo (1919-2003).
 They had two children -- John William Devan Jr. and Debbie Bendix.
 John built a small home on Bennington Road in Hopwood.
 In 1957, with Lillian's sisters and retired parents already living there, the family migrated to New York State, settling in North Chili, Monroe County.
 Even though they remained in North Chili for the remainder of their lives, the Devans often returned to Hopwood for visits.
 John died at the age of 61 on Oct.
 3, 1977.
 Lillian survived him by almost a quarter of a century.
 She passed into eternity on Feb.
 24, 2003, at 84 years of age.
-They rest in North Chili Rural Cemetery.
+They rest for all time in North Chili Rural Cemetery.

 Son Donald B. Devan ( ? -1937) served in the U.S. military.
 In 1932, he was assigned to Fort Clayton, Panama.
 Then circa 1936-1937, he was a corporal in the 12th United States Infantry, 8th Division, and was stationed at Fort Howard, MD.
 Tragically, on New Year's Day 1937, he and another soldier were killed in West Friendship, MD "when their automobile left the road near here, overturned and crashed into a tree and a culvert," reported the Uniontown Morning Herald.
 His remains were returned home for burial in Hopwood, with members of the American Legion post attending the funeral service.